svdo/unfolded.dev/content/md/posts/2020-07-21-using-git-more-effectively.md

 ## A Creative Pursuit

 A decade or so ago, I had the good fortune to work with a group of extremely smart scientists.
-Without going into details, their job was to conceive of algorithms for image processing, and improve them.
+Without going into details, their job was to conceive algorithms for image processing, and improve them.
 They had huge volumes of data, and the ability to create more.
 The algorithms had to be robust in the face of all kinds of variations in that data.
 Much like software development,